werdrew/weight-a-minute/README.md

 ## Known TODOs

-* Mount sqlite db in persistent docker volume so it doesn't get overwritten between new image builds
 * More aggregations, finer tuning in visualize tab, more data viz?
 * Write tests, actually use ci!!, stop pushing directly to master :p